xamarin/xamarin-macios/docs/apple-privacy-manifest.md

 * If your application includes any third-party SDKs or packages, then these third-party components (if applicable) must provision their own privacy manifest files separately. **Note:** It’s your responsibility however, to make sure that the owners of these third-party components include privacy manifest files.
 Microsoft isn’t responsible for any third-party privacy manifest, and their data collection and tracking practices.

-* If your application includes the [C# .NET APIs][C#NETAPIs] that call certain APIs listed in the Apple’s [Required Reason API][RequiredReasonAPI] categories, then you must assess your product for the API usage.
+* If your application includes the [.NET APIs][C#NETAPIs] that call certain native APIs listed in the Apple’s [Required Reason API][RequiredReasonAPI] categories, then you must assess your product for the API usage.
 For assessing what constitutes as part of data collection and tracking practices, refer to Apple’s documentation on [privacy manifest files][PrivacyManifestFiles]. **Note:** It’s your responsibility to assess your use of each of these APIs and declare the applicable reasons for using them.

 Depending on whether you’re using [.NET for iOS or .NET MAUI to develop an application](#privacy-manifest-for-net-maui-and-net-for-ios-or-tvos-applications) or providing [ObjectiveC or Swift Binding packages](#privacy-manifest-for-binding-projects) to use with .NET MAUI applications, the requirement for providing a privacy manifest file might differ.